The Most Incredible Undersea Treasures Ever Found

 Courtesy spanish national museum of underwater archaeology archive/L.Plana

 Any ship with a code name has to be worth a pretty penny.
-The Neustra Senora de las Mercedes, a Spanish ship laden with gold and silver treasure from South America that sank off the coast of Portugal in 1804 after a battle with the British, was found in 2007 by a U.S. salvage company that code-named the $500 million treasure “Black Swan.”
+The Nuestra Senora de las Mercedes, a Spanish ship laden with gold and silver treasure from South America that sank off the coast of Portugal in 1804 after a battle with the British.
+The ship was found in 2007 by a U.S. salvage company that code-named the $500 million treasure “Black Swan.”
 After it was determined that the Black Swan loot did belong to the Mercedes, the booty was awarded back to the Spanish government in 2012.
+Want to do a little treasure hunting of your own?
+Check out these hidden treasures rumored to be in the United States.